Dynamical entropy of probability measures on infinite product spaces: Some basic properties of

 where the supremum is taken over all partitions $\c{Q}$ of $X^\infty$ such that $\c{Q}\subset\Gamma$.
 For every such a partition $\c{Q}$ it follows from the above observations that there exists a partition $\c{P}$ of $X$ such that $\c{Q}\preceq\ov{\c{P}}^m$ for some $m\geq1$.
-By \cite[Theorem 4.12(iii)]{Walters1} we have Thus by Theorem \ref{2109280631} we have The proof is complete.\end{proof} Stochastic entropy is shift invariant: \begin{theorem}\emph{For any probability measure $\mu$ on $X^\infty$ and every partition $\c{P}$ of $X$ we have
+By \cite[Theorem 4.12(iii)]{Walters1} we have Thus by Proposition \ref{2109280631} we have The proof is complete.\end{proof} Infinite-product entropy is shift invariant: \begin{proposition} For probability measure $\mu$ on $X^\infty$ and partition $\c{P}$ of $X$ we have